Dyslexia

 A structured phonics program delivers instruction in a systematic, sequential manner.
 It usually begins with the simplest sounds and letter combinations before gradually progressing to more complex structures.

-1. Progression of Phonics Instruction: In a structured program, phonics instruction typically begins with the most common individual letter-sound correspondences.
+1. Progression of phonics instruction: In a structured program, phonics instruction typically begins with the most common individual letter-sound correspondences.
 For example, students might first learn the sounds for 'a', 't', 'm', and 's'.
 Once they master these, they can start blending them to make simple words like 'at', 'mat', and 'sat'.

-2. Building Complexity: As students become proficient with simple sounds and blends, the program introduces more complex phonetic patterns like digraphs (two letters that make one sound, such as 'sh' or 'ch'), diphthongs (two vowels that make one sound, like 'oi' in 'coin'), and other vowel and consonant combinations.
+2. Building complexity: As students become proficient with simple sounds and blends, the program introduces more complex phonetic patterns like digraphs (two letters that make one sound, such as 'sh' or 'ch'), diphthongs (two vowels that make one sound, like 'oi' in 'coin'), and other vowel and consonant combinations.

-3. Multisyllabic Words: Eventually, the program will advance to multisyllabic words, helping students learn how to break down, decode, and blend larger words.
+3. Multisyllabic words: Eventually, the program will advance to multisyllabic words, helping students learn how to break down, decode, and blend larger words.

-Emphasizing Phoneme Recognition, Blending, Segmenting, and Decoding
+Emphasising Phoneme Recognition, Blending, Segmenting, and Decoding

 2. Blending: This is the ability to combine individual sounds to form words.
-After students have recognized the individual sounds, they need to blend them together to read the word.
+After students have recognised the individual sounds, they need to blend them together to read the word.
 Using the previous example, /c/, /a/, /t/ blends to form 'cat'.

 3. Segmenting: The opposite of blending, segmenting is the ability to break a word down into its individual sounds.
 For example, taking the word 'cat' and segmenting it into /c/, /a/, /t/.